Model State Law – Protecting Kids from Manipulative AI Chatbots

 (1) IN GENERAL. — Each deployer:

-(a) Shall ensure that any generative AI chatbot operated or distributed by the deployer does not make human-like features available to minors to use, interact with, purchase, or converse with;
+(a) Shall ensure that any generative AI chatbot operated or distributed by the deployer does not make restricted human-like AI features available to minors to use, interact with, purchase, or converse with;

-(b) Shall implement reasonable age verification systems to ensure that generative AI chatbots with human-like features are not provisioned to minors.
+(b) Shall implement reasonable age verification systems to ensure that generative AI chatbots with restricted human-like AI features are not provisioned to minors;

-(c) May, if reasonable given the purpose of the chatbot, provide an alternative version of the chatbot available to minors and non-verified users without human-like features.
+(c) May, if reasonable given the purpose of the chatbot, provide an alternative version of the chatbot available to minors and non-verified users without restricted human-like AI features.

 SECTION 3.
 ADDITIONAL DEPLOYER REQUIREMENTS